geo4web-testbed/general/Meeting20151208/minutes.md

 - [plan of approach][8]
 - Slides: [intro][9], [linked data proxy][10]
-- There is a lot of overlaop with topic 3, but the focus is more on the realisation of good spatial data on the web on top of the existing workflows and systems (SDI) in the geospatial domain.
+- There is a lot of overlap with topic 3, but the focus is more on the realisation of good spatial data on the web on top of the existing workflows and systems (SDI) in the geospatial domain.
 If the ideas of spatial data on the web are succesful and turn out to offer a lot of added value, data owners will probably go back to the source data and start publishing it in different ways; but doing it on top of the existing SDI is a much smaller step and therefore useful.
 - They are working within the framework of current geospatial standards and realising within GeoNetwork a Linked data proxy on top of WFS.
 - One aspect where topic 4 does not overlap with 2 or 3 is the link with open data portals.
 ISO19115/119 metadata will be transformed to DCAT to achieve this.
 - Challenge: there could be friction between what Linked Data specialists find desirable, what works for search engines and what works for web programmers.
 According to early findings, search engines only accept simpel json-ld / schema.org structures, while programmable web needs more advanced structuring.
 They seek collaboration with topic 3 on this.